diyasrivas/JUMP-MicroSplit/README.md

 > - 02: Apply MicroSplit to data
 > - 03: Calibrate the MicroSplit errors
 >
 > The notebooks are designed to be run in order, but we designed them so that each notebook, except the calibration, has entry points using pre-trained models.
+Hence, depending on your interests, you can test MicroSplit within some minutes of browsing/running these Jupyter Notebooks.
+If you want to run each step, you will likely need 30-60 minutes, if you plan to fully train all networks, and depending on your GPU, this process can take several hours.

 ## Troubleshooting